 However, a good brunch isn’t all about flavor and nutrients.
 A good brunch recipe is something that should be easy to make.
 It should be something that you could either prepare ahead or something that wouldn’t take too much time.
 Otherwise, what is the point of combing breakfast and lunch?

+Luckily for you, this Sweet Potato Hash With Quail Eggs, Sausage And Caramelized Onions is a brunch recipe you can make ahead.
+It’s savory, sweet potato hash, roasted with sausage, and rosemary will make everyone want a second portion!
+This entire recipe is made ahead!
 All you need to do the next day is to crack a few quail eggs on top and slide it in the oven while you brew your coffee.
-Then, when it’s cooked, the sweet potatoes will be hot and crispy and the quail eggs cooked just right!
+Then, when it’s cooked, the sweet potatoes will be hot and crisped and the quail eggs cooked just right!

 Before you start making this recipe, here are a couple of small notes: for extra flavor, leave the potato skins on.
 This is also very convenient, as well, since you’ll spend less time preparing the dish.
 On the other hand, if your potatoes are not organic, then remove the skins.

-If you’re not in a big hurry, make sure to cook the sausage in the same pan as the onions after you caramelize them.
+If you’re not in a big hurry, make sure to cook the sausage in the same pan as the onion after you caramelize them.
 This way, the sausage will pick up all the flavorful bits from the bottom of the pan.

 While this recipe takes about 30 minutes to prepare and another hour to cook, it is well worth it!
 Mostly because you get to prepare it ahead.
 This means you can have a slow and peaceful morning while your delicious, incredible savory and impressive brunch is cooking!